 2.3.
-Provision of Necessary Airport Land, Infrastructure, and/or Improvements
+Provision of Necessary Airport Land, Infrastructure, and/or Improvements minimizes Aircraft, Vehicle, and pedestrian congestion and promotes safety, security, and efficiency;

 The TTAD shall encourage development that fully utilizes, but does not overburden, existing land, infrastructure, and/or Improvements.
 In cases where existing land, infrastructure, and/or Improvements are not fully utilized, the TTAD encourages development that: